wp-plugins/generalstats/readme.txt

 == Screenshots ==

-1. This screenshot shows the Settings/GeneralStats Tab with the Drag and Drop Section in the Admin Menu.
+1. This screenshot shows the Settings/GeneralStats Tab with the Selection GUI Section in the Admin Menu.

 2. This picture presents the Preview Section of the GeneralStats Tab in the Admin Menu.

 == Upgrade Notice ==

+= 3.20 =

+GeneralStats v3.20 needs at least WordPress 3.8.

 = 3.00 =